Moments Worth Carrying

 Almost Overboard

-Now that I was able to sit and contemplate on it I couldn't beat what I wrote above.
+I couldn't beat what I wrote above.
 That was too beautiful of a moment.
 But this one was pretty dope.

-I lost my balance and dropped the hook into the water because it was too heavy, and I was falling overboard.
 As I was falling I was able to twist my body and grab onto the ledge of the boat with both hands.
-I held on as my body fell into the water.
-Since I had waders to my chest I was able to stay dry.
-I then shimmied myself to the side of the boat and climbed back on.
+Held on as my lower half went into the river.
+Since I had waders to my chest I stayed completely dry.
+I shimmied to the side and climbed back on.

 To whomever reads this, thank you.
 Maybe only me, maybe not.
 Like some belly buttons (not mine), I'm outie.